-- Use bell screens (use pantyhose material if specific bell screen is not available) for brass and woodwind instruments whenever feasible (including flute, oboe, clarinet, saxophone, trumpet, trombone).
+- Use bell screens (use pantyhose material if specific bell screen is not available) for brass and woodwind instruments whenever feasible (including flute, oboe, clarinet, bassoon, French horn, trumpet, trombone, tuba, saxophone).

 - Clean and disinfect high touch points in practice areas and shared instruments.

 - No singing or playing of wind and brass instruments is permitted indoors at this time.
 Consult with EH&S for a case-by-case exception.